-The Draft Scoping Report has been submitted to the Legal Review Specialist for the project, Moketla Mamabolo Attorneys.
-The assessment letter for the Scoping Report is included as Appendix C(9) in the Final Scoping Report to DEA.
+The Draft Environmental Scoping Report had been submitted to the Legal Review Specialist for the project, Moketla Mamabolo Attorneys.
+The assessment letter for the Scoping Report was included as Appendix C(9) in the Final Scoping Report to DEA.

-The main findings and recommendations from the legal review are the following:-
+Main findings and recommendations from the legal review of the Scoping Report